ugGit/actscore-issue-recreation/README.md

 ```

 ## Provoking the error
-Trying to change the execution policy from `par_unseq` to `par` in `main.cpp` results in a segmentation fault of the program.
+However, the code in the example does not really reflect reality.
+We do not have a matrix calculation in the file, so we'd like to remove it.
+And we also would like to experiment with different execution policies.
+Both changes result in a segmentation fault of the program.

+### First cause: changing the execution policy
 For simplicity, apply the provided patch which changes the execution policy from `par_unseq` to `par` in `main.cpp` using:

 ```